TAX COLLECTION

 Interest is due on the amount of the successful bid at the Tax Sale based on the month during the redemption period the property is redeemed according to the following schedule:

 During the fourth quarter of the redemption period, an attorney will perform a title search.
-If the defaulting tax payer redeems the property, they are responsible for the cost of the title search.
-If the property is not redeemed and a tax deed is issued, the bidder is responsible for this fee plus Deed Preparation Fee along with deed recording fees.
+If the defaulting taxpayer redeems the property, they are responsible for the cost of the title search.
+If the property is not redeemed and a tax title is issued, the bidder is responsible for this fee plus Deed Preparation Fee along with deed recording fees.

 Any current year taxes due at the time the deed is issued are the responsibility of the Bidder.